mmurnaneGitHub/WAB_MapTheme-Widget/README.md

 Start with About widget and make the following modifications:

-1. Rename config and widget foldr to Theme.
+1. Rename config and widget folder to Theme.

 2. \jimu.js\MapManager.js